that-guy-iain/boneclone/.junie/guidelines.md

   - Introduce a git remote/push interface in operations.go so Push can be stubbed in tests.
   - Add an interface around GitHub client similar to GitLab/Azure patterns.
   - Wire expandEnvValues into config load for secrets via environment variables.
-  - All changes must be staged to git
+  - All changes MUST be staged to git

 Quickstart
 1) Build: go build -o boneclone .